RndMnkIII/openfpga-NES-Analogizer/README.md

 ### Expansion Audio

-Expansion audio should be supported for every mapper except those that use VRC7.
-If you encounter a game that is not playing the expanded audio outside of VRC7, please report it.
+Expansion audio should be supported for every mapper including VRC7.
+If you encounter a game that is not playing the expanded audio, please report it.

 ### Palette Options